charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - leaving a useEffect with an empty dependency array would be the same thing as 1. only triggering when it mounts the component
 - useEffect with dependency array ommitted is the same thing as 1 & 2 because it will re-run every time that
 - And 3 is the clean up function that runs right before the component is being unmounted and removed from the screen
+  - having a depency array, the useeffect will trigger on intiial render and if the variable in dependency array changes.
 - see here more a visual on the lifecycle of react components: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram//
 ###### what is the commit phase?
 - the "commit phase" is after react has checked for difference in the components and works with the DOM to make updates and when the side effects are run.